PurCL/RepoSlice/README.md

 ## Contact Us

 We will offer a tutorial on Nov 11 (Tue) and release the tutorial recording, from which you can obtain more details about the structure of `RepoSlice` and guidance on the slicer implementation.
-The slides of the tutorial are included in the directory `doc`.
+The slides of the tutorial are included in the directory `docs`.

 If you have any further questions, please feel free to reach out to us: